Tremors and horocycle dynamics on the moduli space of translation surfaces: Basics

 \name{subsec: orbifold} An {\em orbifold} structure on a space $X$ is given by an atlas of inverse charts.
 This consists of a collection of open sets $W_j$ that cover $X$, a collection of maps $\phi_j: U_j\to W_j$ where $U_j$ are open sets in a vector space $V$, and a collection of finite groups $\mathcal{G}_j$ acting linearly on the sets $U_j$ so that each $\phi_j$ induces a homeomorphism from $U_j/\mathcal{G}_j$ to $W_j$.
-Furthermore we require that the transition maps on overlaps respect the affine structure and group actions.
+Furthermore we require that the transition maps on overlaps respect the group actions.
 The local groups $\mathcal{G}_j$ give rise to a local group $\mathcal{G}_x$, depending only on $x \in X$, and well-defined up to a conjugation.
 More information is contained in \cite[Definitions 2.1 \& 2.2]{orbifolds}.
+If we require that the overlap functions and finite group actions respect the affine structure then we get an {\em affine orbifold}.

+The {\em singular set} of an orbifold is the set of points where the local group is not the identity.
+The singular set has a stratification into submanifolds which we will call {\em orbifold substrata}, defined as the connected components of the subsets of the stratum on which the local group is constant.
+We will denote the orbifold substratum corresponding to $\mathcal{G}_q$ by $\mathcal{O}_q$.